 Current autonomous vehicles lack social awareness due to their inherent conservative behavior [10], [11], [12].
 Overly conservative behavior present new risks in terms of low efficiency and uncomfortable traveling experiences [13].
-Real-world examples of problems caused by AVs that are not socially adaptable can be seen in this video.
+Realworld examples of problems caused by AVs that are not socially adaptable can be seen in this video.
 The notion of using driver behavior prediction to make the AVs socially aware is receiving attention [11].

 Current driving behavior modeling methods are limited to traffic psychology studies where predictions for driving behavior are made offline, based on either driver responses to questionnaires or data collected over a period of time.
 Such approaches are not suitable for online behavior prediction.
+In the following section, we review some of these approaches.
 In contrast, our behavior prediction algorithm is the first computationally online approach that does not depend on offline data and manually tunable parameters.
-In the remainder of this section, we review some of the prior behavior modeling approaches and conclude by pointing out the advantages of our approach.